 Help make the University more sustainable by joining your building’s Green Impact team – or if there isn’t one in place yet, take the lead and set one up.
 To find out more visit www.greenimpact.org.uk/oxford.

 We already have lots of projects and ideas lined up that will help us to reach our target, but the University’s Environmental Sustainability team also wants to hear from you and is launching the 'What if...' initiative.
-Find out all about it and our big ideas and ambitions in this brochure.

 Want some help?